What Is the Plastic Piece Above the Tire Called?

 How to Match Fender Liner Clips and Fasteners

-Fender liners and wheel arch moldings can use push clips, screws, plastic rivets, metal clips, tabs, or small retainers.
-The correct fastener depends on the hole diameter, panel thickness, head shape, and location.
+Fender liners and wheel arch moldings can use push clips, screws, plastic rivets, metal clips, molded tabs, U-nuts, grommets, or other retainers.
+The correct fastener depends on the mounting-hole diameter, panel thickness, head shape, stem length, and location.
 A clip that looks close may still be too short, too loose, or too wide for the original hole.

 If one good clip remains, remove it carefully and compare the head diameter, stem length, stem width, and locking style.
 If all clips are missing, use a VIN-based parts diagram or ask a dealer parts counter to identify the fasteners.
-Buying a mixed clip kit can help in an emergency, but the final repair should use fasteners that fit tightly without distorting the liner.
+A mixed clip kit can help you compare sizes, but the final repair should use hardware that fits securely without distorting the liner.

 How to Replace a Fender Liner

-Start by parking on a flat surface, setting the parking brake, and turning the steering wheel to create more room in the wheel well.
-If you need to remove the wheel, lift the vehicle only at the approved jacking point and support it with properly rated jack stands before working near the tire.
-Do not rely on a jack alone to hold the vehicle.
-OSHA guidance for raised loads also points to using jack stands, cribbing, blocking, or securing the load before work begins.
+Start by parking on a flat, stable surface, setting the parking brake, and creating safe access to the wheel well.
+If the wheel must be removed, lift the vehicle only at an approved jacking point and support it with properly rated stands before working near or under the raised area.
+Do not rely on a jack alone.
+OSHA’s jack-safety standard states that after a load is raised it must be cribbed, blocked, or otherwise secured.

 - Inspect the old liner.
-Note which clips, screws, rivets, and tabs hold it in place.
+Note which clips, screws, rivets, retainers, and tabs hold it in place.

 - Remove the fasteners.
 Use a trim clip remover, screwdriver, socket, or Torx bit as needed.
 Work slowly so you do not tear good mounting tabs.